Skip to content

 This is definitely not for amateurs.
 Your cover illustration and design need to be professionally done.

-While much of creating a book today can cost no money or very little, you should invest in the cover.
-And, it doesn’t have to be expensive.
-There are a number of services, like Fiverr.com, that have very good graphic designers.
+While much of creating a book today can cost little to no money, you should invest in the cover.
+And it doesn’t have to be expensive.
+There are a number of services, such as Fiverr.com, that can have skilled graphic designers.

 The key is to find the right one for your book.